MoonGrt/Riscv-SoC-Software/README.md

 <div style="text-align: center;">

 ![](Document/images/report/resource_management_column.jpg)
 Figure 8.
-Resource management column
+Resource management column.

 </div>

 **(2) Project Configuration**: support for users to create new projects in the IDE (as shown in Figure 9), can be compatible with multiple types of core users can follow their own needs for AHB or APB enablement, if there is no specified core, tick Cyber ’, you can generate the team produced lightweight core Cyber.h.